huaminghuangtw/Evergreen-Notes/Permanent-Notes/be-a-habit-and-routine-machine.md

 ---

+# The Personal Paradigm Shift

-**The Personal Paradigm Shift:** A single habit or lifestyle change that has an _outsized impact_ on everything else in your life.
+A single habit or lifestyle change that has an _outsized impact_ on everything else in your life.

 ---